Hyperbolicity and uniformly Lipschitz affine actions on subspaces of $L^1$

 It turns out that we can define such a map for every hyperbolic group, without using actions on products of quasi-trees, which are known to exist only in the residually finite case; see \cite{BeBrFu}.
 It is worth mentioning, however, that the existence of a non-residually finite hyperbolic group is a major open problem in geometric group theory.

-For every hyperbolic group $\Gamma$, Mineyev \cite{Min} constructed a quasi-geodesic, $\Gamma$-equivariant bicombing with bounded area.
+Recall that a hyperbolic group is a finitely generated group whose Cayley graph with respect to any (equivalently one) finite generating set is hyperbolic.
+We refer the reader to \cite[\S 7]{Loh} for a detailed treatment.
+For every hyperbolic group $\Gamma$, Mineyev \cite{Min} constructed a quasi-geodesic, $\Gamma$-equivariant $\Q$-bicombing with bounded area.
 This construction was used by Yu \cite{Yu} to prove that every hyperbolic group has a proper isometric affine action on $\ell^p$ for $p$ large enough.
 Here we use Mineyev's result to prove the following.

 \begin{thm} Every hyperbolic group admits a proper affine uniformly Lipschitz action on a subspace of an $L^1$ space. \end{thm}

 In the residually finite case, Dru\c{t}u and Mackay proved that there is such an action on the whole space $\ell^1$; see \cite{Dru_slides}.